usaid-cs/yesterday-i-learned/random.md

 - Sun Day, Moon Day, Tyr's Day, Odin's Day, Thor's Day, Frig's Day, and Saturn's Day.
 - The [Baskerville](http://eyeondesign.aiga.org/can-a-font-make-us-believe-something-is-true/) font makes readers believe that which is written is true, much more often than other fonts, including Helvetica.
 - [Release cards](http://america.aljazeera.com/articles/2015/4/20/release-cards-turn-inmates-and-their-families-into-profit-stream.html) are prison debit cards that charge a lot more (unregulated) fees.
 Prisoners are profit streams.
-- Japanese girls have not been [licking doorknobs](http://japanesegirlslickingdoorknobs.tumblr.com/) for more than three years.
 - Carbines are shorter versions of rifles.
 - [Tap codes](https://en.wikipedia.org/wiki/Tap_code) go through walls, which morse code does not (because it is not possible to have 'long knocks')
 - [Beauty sleep](http://www.sleepdex.org/beautysleep.htm): skin breaks down slower during sleep.
 So it's not that sleep makes you beautiful; it makes you less ugly.
 - [Funeral biscuits](http://historiccamdencounty.com/ccnews153.shtml) were invented by cavemen to represent "incorporating their essence into one's own" without needing to consume the body of the diseased.
 Victorians improved the practice by not putting the biscuits directly on top of the dead.
 - "Plinking" is shooting cans.
 "Pinking" is arousing a vulva.
-- Chapter 11 backruptcy can be filed by people who have money.
-Case in point was Donald Trump, billionaire, who filed Chapter 11 for the fifth time.
 - [Random blanks](https://en.wikipedia.org/wiki/Andriza_Mircovich) are given to soldiers to let them feel that they were not responsible for killing a single person.
 - [Best general-purpose TCP congestion control algorithm](http://androidmodguide.blogspot.ca/p/tcp-algorithms.html): Cubic (stability) or Westwood (all other occasions)
 - Skyscanner reports that the lowest price for any transatlantic airline ticket dramatically increases if departing less than one week after; no deals otherwise.